informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 <!-- TOC --><a name="patrón-command"></a>
 ### The command pattern

-In the previous assignment, the user could do several actions: add a plant, list the available plants, ask for help, etc. The technical objective of this Part I is to be able to add new actions without having to modify code outside the new action.
-To do this, let's look at the Command design pattern[^2], which is perfect for this type of structures.

-The general idea is to encapsulate each user action in its own class.
-Each action will be a command, such that the behavior of one command is completely isolated from the rest.

-[^2]: In fact, what we present here is a modification of the *Command* pattern adapted to the needs of the assignment.

-In the Command pattern, the following entities, which we will explain in several steps as we delve into the details, will intervene:
+The first refactoring task concerns the commands, i.e. the different actions that the user of the game can carry out, such as adding a plant, listing the available plants, asking for help, etc. Our refactoring objective is to structure the code in such a way as to facilitate the addition of new commands (or the deletion of old ones).
+As one would expect, this is a very well-known problem in OOP which has solutions that are very well tried and tested, so we do not need to invent our own.
+The solution we will use is a variant of the *Command design pattern*[^2], one of the twenty-three software patterns presented in the foundational software patterns book "Design Patterns: Elements of Reusable Object-Oriented Software" first published in 1994.
+The general idea of the command pattern is to encapsulate each command in its own class.

+Our presentation of the Command pattern involves the following classes:

-- The `Command` class.
-It is an abstract class that encapsulates the common functionality of all concrete commands.
+- The `Command` class: an abstract class that encapsulates the functionality common to all the commands.

-- Specific commands.
-They are the actions of the user: `AddPlantCommand`, `HelpCommand`, `ExitCommand`...
+- Specific command classes, in this assignment `AddPlantCommand`, `HelpCommand`, `ExitCommand` etc., that are concrete subclasses of the abtract `Command` class.

-Each action is going to have its own class.
-Each command has two basic methods:
+Each concrete command subclass has (at least) the following methods:

-    - `matchCommand(String)`: This is the method that checks whether an action entered by keyboard corresponds to that of the command.
-    - `create(String[])`: This is the method that creates an instance of the command given the parameters provided by the user.
+    - a method or methods for parsing the words of the input string.
+In the code provided, the parsing is divided into two stages, implemented by the following two methods:

+      * `matchCommand(String)`: parses the first word of the input string, checking whether it corresponds to the name of the command in question, returning the value `null` if it does not and the value returned by the `create` method if it does.

+      * `create(String[])`: parses the remaining words of the input string (contained in the array of strings passed via its only parameter), if there are any, checking whether they correspond to valid command arguments [^2].
+If they do, it creates and returns an object of the same command subclass, which stores the values of the parsed command arguments in attributes, and if they do not, it prints an error message and returns `null`.

-    - `execute(GameWorld)`: executes the action of the command, modifying the game.
-The explanation of why the class `GameWorld` is used instead of the class `Game` is given later.
+    - `execute(GameWorld)`: executes the action of the command, in most cases modifying the state of the game The explanation of why the class `GameWorld` is used instead of the class `Game` is given below.

-* The `Controller` class.
-The controller in this case is going to be very small; as we will see below, its functionality will be delegated to specific commands.
+* The `Controller` class: the controller class contains much less code then in the previous assignment since a large part of its functionality is now delegated to the specific command classes, as explained below.

+[^2]: Strictly speaking, the parsing phase should only check properties of the input data that do not involve any semantics so, for example, the property of coordinates of being on or off the board should not be checked in the parsing phase.

 In the previous assignment, to know which command was executed, the **Game loop** implemented using the `run` method of the controller contained a switch (or a series of nested if's) whose options corresponded to